Lyroxide/yomichan-ko-dic/README.md

 - [Naver Korean-Japanese Dictionary](https://mega.nz/folder/Tcw1EDaI#BcXbB_pAw7Nn2qOIVeNXTw) (Updated 29 Jan 2023): This dictionary is originally in StarDict format and I simply converted it into JSON using [PyGlossary](https://github.com/ilius/pyglossary) before converting into Yomichan's JSON schema.
 Might be quite outdated as some words are not in this dictionary.

 - [KRDICT Korean-Japanese](https://mega.nz/folder/Tcw1EDaI#BcXbB_pAw7Nn2qOIVeNXTw) (Updated 29 Jan 2023): A Japanese version of KRDICT.
+Highly recommended.

 You should use all these dictionaries to cover as much ground as possible because either dictionary might have missed some conjugations/words.